axellangenskiold/chess/README.md

 -
 -
 -
+# specs
+- Run the program with "gradle run" or with "./gradlew"
 -
-- Run the program with "gradle run" or with "gradlew run"
+- Source code can be found in "/chess/app/src/main/java/chess"
+- Images can be found in "/chess/app/src/main/resources